stereomatchingkiss/blogCodes2/ANPR2/readme.txt

-A practice of ANPR which try to recognize the license plates from http://www.zemris.fer.hr/projects/LicensePlates/hrvatski/rezultati.shtml Which collect the license plate of Croatia
+An exercise of ANPR which try to recognize the license plates from http://www.zemris.fer.hr/projects/LicensePlates/hrvatski/rezultati.shtml Which collect the license plate of Croatia